warDoctorMerlin/warDoctorMerlin/README.md

 - 🌱 I’m currently learning how to become a better programmer through doing various challenges, and reading books on Python and Java.
 I'm also learning about ethical hacking and how to do it as a future career.
 - 💞️ I’m looking to collaborate on different projects that are relevant to real life problems.
-- 📫 How to reach me ...
+- 📫 You can reach me via my email hagenmcg@hotmail.com

 <!---
 warDoctorMerlin/warDoctorMerlin is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.